pallets/quart/docs/tutorials/blog_tutorial.rst

       {% endfor %}
     </main>

-Now we need a route to to query the database, retrieve the messages, and render the template.
+Now we need a route to query the database, retrieve the messages, and render the template.
 As done with the following code which should be added to *src/blog/__init__.py*: